heindrickson/LimeSurvey-Builder/README.md

 - Then, use one or more of the "Conversation starters and subsequent prompts" to help create your survey
 - Although the assistant can build individual questions interactively, the recommended method is to send a mockup (DOCX or HTML) of the complete survey, so the LLM can process all at once
 - If your AI model generates an actual file, just download it and import it into LimeSurvey
-- Otherwise, if the generated content is displayed on the screen, copy it, paste into Notepad++, replace the characters '⇨' with '\t', and save as UTF-8 text file; then import the file into LimeSurvey
+- Otherwise, if the generated content is only displayed on the screen:
+  - copy the generated content from the AI chat
+  - open Notepad++ and paste the content copied
+  - select 'UTF-8' in the 'Encoding' menu
+  - press 'Ctrl+H' :  the 'Replace' dialog will open
+  - in the 'Search Mode' section, select the "Extended" option
+  - in the 'Find what' text field, put the character '⇨' (without apostrophe or quotation mark)
+  - in the 'Replace with' text field, type '\t' (without apostrophe or quotation mark)
+  - click the 'Replace All' button
+  - then save the edited content as a text file
+  - finally, import the saved file into LimeSurvey
 - Errors on importing?
   - Check if you edited the file as explained in the previous item and if the encoding is UTF-8
   - Check if you really used a powerful model with 'reasoning' capability (see recommended models above).